-The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive an elective primary hip arthroplasty that triggers an Elective Primary Hip Arthroplasty episode.
+The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive colon or rectal resection for either benign or malignant indications that triggers a Colon and Rectal Resection episode.

-The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (see Appendix A).
+The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (refer to Section 4).

 5 Expected costs refer to costs predicted by the risk adjustment model.
-For more information on expected costs and risk adjustment, please refer to Section A.5.
+For more information on expected costs and risk adjustment, please refer to Section 4.5.

-6 For information on how LTC MDS data are used in risk adjustment, please refer to Section A.5.
+6 For information on how LTC MDS data are used in risk adjustment, please refer to Section 4.5.